Chart Color Schemes

 Chapman hosts an older demographic, ranking in the top quartile nationwide

-The median age in Chapman is 47 years, which is significantly higher than the Australian Capital Territory average of 35 years and also older than Australia's national average of 38 years.
+The median age in Chapman is 47 years, significantly higher than the Australian Capital Territory's average of 35 years and Australia's national average of 38 years.
 Compared to the Australian Capital Territory, Chapman has a higher proportion of residents aged 75-84 (11.2%), but fewer residents aged 25-34 (4.2%).
-This concentration of 75-84 year-olds is well above the national average of 6%.
-According to the 2021 Census, the proportion of Chapman's population aged 15-24 has grown from 10.9% to 13.8%, while the 75-84 age group has increased from 9.5% to 11.2%.
-Conversely, the 55-64 age group has declined from 13.6% to 12.3%, and the 35-44 age group has dropped from 12.2% to 10.9%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Chapman's age structure.
-Notably, the 85+ age group is projected to grow by 66%, reaching 100 people from 60.
-The combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 75-84 and 0-4 age groups are projected to see reduced numbers.
+This concentration of residents aged 75-84 is well above the national average of 6%.
+According to the 2021 Census, the population aged 15-24 grew from 10.9% to 13.8%, while the 75-84 cohort increased from 9.5% to 11.2%.
+Conversely, the 55-64 age group declined from 13.6% to 12.3%, and the 35-44 age group dropped from 12.2% to 10.9%.
+By 2041, demographic projections indicate significant shifts in Chapman's age structure.
+The 85+ age group is expected to grow by 66%, reaching 100 people from 60.
+Notably, the combined 65+ age groups will account for all of the total population growth, reflecting the area's aging demographic trend.
+In contrast, both the 75-84 and 0-4 age groups are projected to decrease in numbers.